-Magnum Clinic specializes in re-root canal treatments.
-With our cutting-edge technology and experienced team of specialists, they can help you get your smile back on track.
-We offer a new, innovative treatment that can re-root your tooth and relieve your pain – without having to go through another invasive procedure.
+Magnum Clinic specializes in re-root canal treatments in Dubai.
+With our cutting-edge technology and experienced team of re-root canal specialists, they can help you get your smile back on track.
+We offer a new, innovative re-root canal treatment in Dubai that can re-root your tooth and relieve your pain – without having to go through another invasive procedure.
+Book an appointment at no 1 dental clinic in Dubai.

 Re-root canal is a common dental procedure that is used to restore teeth that have been damaged by decay or infection.
+Re-root canal in Dubai by Magnum Clinic is a highly effective dental procedure that can save a previously treated tooth from extraction.
 The procedure involves removing the infected or decayed tissue from the tooth's root canal and then filling the canal with a sealant to protect it from further damage.
 Re-root canal may be necessary if the original root canal treatment was unsuccessful or if the tooth has become severely infected.

 Re-root canal therapy is necessary when the tooth's pulp becomes infected.
 The infection can cause significant pain and inflammation, and can even lead to the death of the tooth's pulp.
 A re-root canal removes the infected pulp and replaces it with a special sealant that protects the tooth from future infection.